Love Your Dirt: Good Green Earth Co.

 With a focus on composting organic waste, Good Green Earth live up to their name by using centuries-old sustainable biotechnology called Bokashi, where as beneficial microorganisms are used to compost organics, eliminate harmful pathogens naturally, and create naturally healthy soil that produces strong, productive, disease-free plants.
 Company founder Gary Crowell explains the reasons behind starting Good Green Earth.

-How did your business get its start?
+Maximum Yield: How did Good Green Earth Co. get its start?

-It started out as a necessity to deal with our own home organic waste.
+Gary Crowell: Good Green Earth Co. started out as a necessity to deal with our own home organic waste.
 We found that traditional composting wasn’t very effective and our organics green bin had its own inherent issues, including the smell and bugs.

 We began work on creating a product that would be specifically for the grower, using probiotic principles in soil and plants.
 The result is a living organic soil amendment that infuses the soil ecology with essential nutrients, vitamins, minerals and beneficial microorganisms.

 We started marketing the Bokashi Compost System and Bokashi culture mix as a sustainable solution to the organic waste and landfill problems, while at the same time creating a premium compost.

 In the beginning we started out small, working out of the home, producing the mix in the garage, and then moved out to the farm where there was a lot more room and resources.

 MY: What is Good Green Earth Co.'s philosophy?